jdlorimer/incremental-reading/README.md

 * Fixed bug where switching between profiles resulted in duplicate menu items
 * Zoom factor and scroll position now saved, and restored, more reliably

-#### Feature?
+#### New Feature

-* All settings merged into single JSON file for easier editing and debugging (breaks backward compatibility)
+* All settings merged into single JSON file for easier editing and debugging